MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-app-shared-device-mode.md

 # Shared device mode for the Power BI mobile app (preview)

 The Power BI mobile apps for iOS and Android devices support shared device mode.
-With shared device mode, organizations can deploy the Power BI mobile app safely across a pool of shared devices without risk of exposing confidential data and personal information to unauthorized access after users sign out and return their device to the pool.
+With shared device mode, organizations can deploy the Power BI mobile app safely across a pool of devices shared by multiple users without risk of exposing confidential data and personal information to unauthorized access after users sign out and return their device to the pool.

 ## What is shared device mode